Datatouille/rl-workshop/README.md

 Use your first neural network in a task challenging for linear models to understand why we even need deep learning

-## Session 4 Policy-gradient Pong - Sponsored by GET, the new ride-hailing service in Thailand
+## Session 4 Policy-gradient to The Moon - Sponsored by GET, the new ride-hailing service in Thailand
 *Continuous States and Discrete Actions*
 * Replacing Q dictionaries with neural networks
-* Pong-v0 environment
+* LunarLander-v2 environment
-* Monte Carlo Policy Gradient aka Vanilla Policy Gradient aka REINFORCE aka Stochastic Policy Gradient
+* Vanilla Policy Gradient aka Monte Carlo Policy Gradient aka REINFORCE aka Stochastic Policy Gradient
+* Train Your Own Vanilla Policy Gradient Agent:
+    * Hyperparameter tuning
+    * Reward engineering
+* Inside Policy Gradient Agent:
-* Proximal Policy Optimization (PPO)
+    * Policy network
+    * Returns function
+    * Trajectories
+    * Gradient ascent
+* Bonus: How to Derive Gradients of Policy Network
 * Challenges:
+    * Finetune the model and try to beat [OpenAI Leaderboard](https://github.com/openai/gym/wiki/Leaderboard) at 658 episodes.
+Pay attention on how you can improve on vanilla policy gradients such as [reward shaping](https://arxiv.org/abs/1506.02438).
+    * See if you can solve `LunarLanderContinuous-v2` with **continuous actions** using more sophisticated policy gradient methods such as [TRPO](https://arxiv.org/abs/1502.05477) and [PPO](https://arxiv.org/abs/1707.06347).

+## Session 4.5 Moon Redux with Proximal Policy Optimization (PPO)
+*Continuous States and Continuous Actions*
-   * Train your own PPO agent to play Pong-v0
+* PPO
-   * Try better policy network such as incorporating `nn.Conv2d`
+    * Parallel environments
+    * Normalized rewards and actions
+    * Future rewards
+    * GAE rewards
+    * Clipped surrogate function
+* Challenges: Implement PPO to solve `LunarLanderContinuous-v2` and compare it to your last project

 ## Session 5 Deep Deep Q-learning to Drive MountainCar - Sponsored by GET, the new ride-hailing service in Thailand
 *Continuous States and Discrete Actions*